ansible/ansibullbot/ISSUE_HELP.md

 If at anytime you think this bot is misbehaving, please leave a comment of "bot_broken" and an Ansible staff member will intervene.

 ## For issue submitters
+Please note that if you have a question about how to use this module with Ansible, that's probably something you should ask on the ansible-project mailing list, rather than submitting a bug report.
+For more details, please see http://docs.ansible.com/ansible/community.html#i-ve-got-a-question ."

 If the module maintainer or ansibot needs further information, please respond to the request, so that you can help us to help you!

 The bot requires a minimal subset of information from the issue template